ilonacodes/ilonacodes.github.io/content/blog/what-did-i-learn-at-codemotion-berlin-2017.md

 I will be glad to answer any questions about my impression.
 Feel free to give any feedback for this post.

+Moreover, you can grab your 20% off ticket for the Codemotion Berlin 2018 [here](bit.ly/codemotion-tickets)

 You can find me on [Instagram](https://www.instagram.com/ilonacodes/) or send me a private letter on my [email](mailto:demiluri@gmail.com).

 Cheers!